 A spinal stroke in a child is exceedingly rare.
 The cause of a spinal stroke in children is different from those in adults.
 Most of the time, a spinal stroke in a child is caused by either an injury to the spinal cord or a congenital condition that causes problems with the blood vessels or affects blood clotting.
 Congenital conditions that may cause spinal strokes in children include:

 - cavernous malformations, a condition that causes small clusters of abnormal, enlarged blood vessels that periodically bleed

 - arteriovenous malformations, an abnormal tangle of vessels in the brain or spinal cord

-- moyamoya disease, a rare condition where certain arteries at the base of the brain are constricted
+- moyamoya disease, a rare condition causing certain arteries at the base of the brain to be constricted

 - vasculitis (inflammation of the blood vessels)